awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 + **Number of instances**: Enter the number of instances to launch\.
 All of the instances will launch with the same configuration\.
 **Tip**
 To ensure faster instance launches, break up large requests into smaller batches\.
 For example, create five separate launch requests for 100 instances each instead of one launch request for 500 instances\.
-+ \(Optional\) If you specify more than 1 instance, to help ensure that you maintain the correct number of instances to handle demand on your application, you can choose **consider EC2 Auto Scaling** to create a launch template and an Auto Scaling group\.
++ \(Optional\) If you specify more than one instance, to help ensure that you maintain the correct number of instances to handle demand on your application, you can choose **consider EC2 Auto Scaling** to create a launch template and an Auto Scaling group\.
 Auto Scaling scales the number of instances in the group according to your specifications\.
 For more information, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/ec2/userguide/)\.
 **Note**
 If Amazon EC2 Auto Scaling marks an instance that is in an Auto Scaling group as unhealthy, the instance is automatically scheduled for replacement where it is terminated and another is launched, and you lose your data on the original instance\.
 An instance is marked as unhealthy if you stop or reboot the instance, or if another event marks the instance as unhealthy\.
 For more information, see [Health checks for Auto Scaling instances](https://docs.aws.amazon.com/autoscaling/ec2/userguide/healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 + Review the details of your instance, and make any necessary changes\.
 You can navigate directly to a section by choosing its link in the **Summary** panel\.